Public Safety Officers — Two Part-Time Positions

-Earlham College is seeking part-time Officers for its Department of Public Safety.
-Officers will work both patrol and desk/communications positions as needed.
-These positions are hourly staff positions with no benefits.
+Earlham College is seeking two part-time Officers for its Department of Public Safety.
+Ideal candidates will be able to work both patrol and desk communications positions as needed.
+These positions are hourly staff appointments (up to 29 hours per week) with partial benefits.

 Primary Duties & Responsibilities